mattbrock/genrify/README.md

 1. Choose CREATE AN APP, give it a name and description, tick the "I understand" box, and choose CREATE.
 1. Make a note of the Client ID and Client Secret.
 1. Choose EDIT SETTINGS and add `http://127.0.0.1:9090` under Redirect URIs, then choose SAVE.
-1. Copy _setup_template_ to _setup_, then edit _setup_ and add the Client ID and Client Secret for your newly created Spotify app.
+1. Copy _setup\_template_ to _setup_, then edit _setup_ and add the Client ID and Client Secret for your newly created Spotify app.
 1. (Assuming you're using Bash or similar) import the setup environment variables with `. setup`.
+2. Create virtualenv: `python3 -m venv .venv` if not previously done, then `source .venv/bin/activate`.
+3. Install requirements if needed: `python3 -m pip install -r requirements.txt`.

 ## Usage

-Assuming `python` is a symlink to `python3`:
+Run application:

-    python genrify.py
+    python3 genrify.py

 ## Desirable improvements